The Huernia plant (life saver plant) is one of the most unusual groups of succulents. The Huernia cactus produces alien-looking five-lobed flowers.

 There are several issues to consider when cultivating varieties of Huernia plants.

-First, ensure that the plant doesn’t get overwatered as this leads to rot.
+- First, ensure that the plant doesn’t get overwatered, leading to rot.

 The next issue to worry about is the presence of flies.

-Unfortunately, there isn’t a lot that can be done to prevent this other than keeping the plant indoors and away from open windows.
+- Unfortunately, there isn’t much that can be done to prevent this other than keeping the plant indoors and away from open windows.

 Pay attention to signs of mealy bugs.
 They often attack the roots and stems.